puzzlepeaches/rnotify/README.md

 ```

 Possible to call the utility with both `rnotify` and `rn`.
 The utility also allows you to specify a configuration file with `--config`.

+# Coming soon

+- File change tracking to notify on logfile changes.
+- More notification providers (twilio, teams, discord)
+- Better notification structure
+- Publishing to PyPi
+- Process monitoring to notify on exit of arbitrary tools
+- More customization of the notfication message